RLabNYC/Rlab_FaceTracking_fuse/README.md

    ![mixamo screenshot2](https://i.ibb.co/n30TyF1/Annotation-2020-02-06-151833.png)

    - **For the dropdowns:**
-     - Make sure facial blendshapes are enabled
+     - Make sure facial blendshapes are enabled.
      - Skeleton LOD 65 is fine for basic movement.
      - Hit update rig button and you're free to download your character to your computer!

 Download your character as FBX.
 It should already be rigged and in a T-Pose.
    - **Mixamo to Maya**
 	  -  Import the FBX into Maya.
-Choose the Sculpting layout from the top right Workspaces dropdown menu.
+Choose the "Sculpting" layout from the top right "Workspaces" dropdown menu.
 It will change the layout of Maya to bring up the Blendshapes.
 This is a screenshot of what the blendshapes will come out as when you open the Fuse FBX file in Maya.
-You can drag the sliders for each shape and see how it affects the face mesh
+You can drag the sliders for each shape and see how it affects the face mesh.

 ![maya screenshot](https://i.ibb.co/SXKrGzw/Autodesk-Maya-2018-Educational-Version-untitled-6-24-2020-8-10-18-PM-2.png)

    - After the import in done, there are some textures are transparent.
 It is an easy fix!
-	  - In Maya, just switch workspace modes to "maya classic"
+	  - In Maya, just switch workspace modes to "maya classic".
 	  - Then select the mesh and select the attribute editor tab on the far right and select the farthest tab.
 	  - You will see a transparency slider grayed out.
 Right click on it and select "break connection".
 	  - And the texture will be fixed!